Colombo: Harbour

 Colombo Harbour is the largest and one of the busiest ports in Sri Lanka.
 Colombo was established primarily as a port city during the colonial era, with an artificial harbour that has been expanded over the years.
 The Sri Lanka Navy maintains a naval base, SLNS Rangalla, within the harbour.

 The Port of Colombo handled 3.75 million twenty-foot equivalent units in 2008, 10.6% up on 2007 (which itself was 9.7% up on 2006), bucking the global economic trend.
 Of those, 817,000 were local shipments with the rest transshipments.
 With a capacity of 5.7 million TEUs and a dredged depth of over 15 m (49 ft), the Colombo Harbour is one of the busiest ports in the world and ranks among the top 25 ports (23rd).
 Sri Lanka's Port of Colombo is said to be the busiest, largest port in the Indian Ocean.

 Colombo is part of the 21st Century Maritime Silk Road that runs from the Chinese coast to the Upper Adriatic region with its rail connections to Central and Eastern Europe.

 Transport

 Bus

 Colombo has an extensive public transport system based on buses operated both by private operators and the government-owned Sri Lanka Transport Board (SLTB).
 The three primary bus terminals – Bastian Mawatha, Central and the Gunasinghapura Bus Terminals – are in Pettah.
 Bastian Mawatha handles long-distance services whereas Gunasinghapura and Central handle local services.

+The state-owned Lanka Metro Transit (PVT) LTD is in charge of running low-floor fully air-conditioned accessible buses (named "Metro Buses") throughout the Western Region Megapolis area, with buses connecting Colombo itself and its immediate suburbs.
+The Makumbura Multimodal Transport Centre acts as an important connection hub with regional buses, long-distance buses, rail as well as Katunayake Bandaranaike airport shuttles.